 This customized five-frame set contains the Declaration of Independence and United States Constitution.
 They are designed to hang on the wall and come with –

 - wood frames (9 ¼" x 14 ¾" each)

 - glass panes

 They contain the exact same words as the original one- and four-parchment documents, respectively, with no variation at all—same spelling (and occasional misspellings), punctuation, capitalization, etc. They've just been carefully reformatted into a modern font (versus old-style calligraphy) to make them easier to read.
-They each have the same 56 and 39 signers, respectively, arranged in the same columns as the original documents—they're just italicized names instead of signatures (which sometimes can be hard to read) to easily identify who signed them.
+They each have the same 56 and 39 signers, respectively, arranged in the same columns as the original documents—they're just italicized names instead of signatures to easily identify who signed them.

-The layouts have been stylized to reflect the look of the originals, with certain calligraphic elements retained in the Declaration of Independence such as in the heading and certain words or phrases (e.g., "united States of America" and "Free and Independent States"), and in the Constitution such as in the preamble and closing endorsement, where more ornate lettering was used and made to look darker.
+The layouts have been stylized to reflect the look of the originals, with certain calligraphic elements retained in the Declaration of Independence such as in the heading and certain words or phrases, e.g., "united States of America" and "Free and Independent States," and in the Constitution such as in the preamble and closing endorsement, where more ornate lettering was used and made to look darker.
 Even the last line of each page of the Constitution has been deliberately formatted to correspond to the last line on the original parchment pages.

 Declaration of Independence